 5. Alternately raising the knees to the chest (at a fast pace)

-6. Jump rope or imitation (if there is no rope)
+6. Jumping rope or imitation (if there is no jump rope)

 7. Running (from one wall to another, if at home)